dtslubbersen/go-quiz/pkg/client/docs/StoreResult.md

 NewStoreResultWithDefaults instantiates a new StoreResult object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetCorrectAnswersCount

+`func (o *StoreResult) GetCorrectAnswersCount() int32`

+GetCorrectAnswersCount returns the CorrectAnswersCount field if non-nil, zero value otherwise.

+### GetCorrectAnswersCountOk

+`func (o *StoreResult) GetCorrectAnswersCountOk() (*int32, bool)`

+GetCorrectAnswersCountOk returns a tuple with the CorrectAnswersCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCorrectAnswersCount

+`func (o *StoreResult) SetCorrectAnswersCount(v int32)`

+SetCorrectAnswersCount sets CorrectAnswersCount field to given value.

+### HasCorrectAnswersCount

+`func (o *StoreResult) HasCorrectAnswersCount() bool`

+HasCorrectAnswersCount returns a boolean if a field has been set.

 ### GetId